Red Tail Shield is here for you

 |0

-This work, Red Tail Shield is here for you [Image 2 of 2], by SSgt Sean Martin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Tail Shield is here for you, by SSgt Sean Martin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.